-- 23 June 2017: on YouTube you can now listen to Cyril Rootham's Capriccio for String Quartet in D minor (Op.20), composed in 1905 and recorded for the first time in April 2017
+- 23 June 2017: on YouTube you can now listen to Cyril Rootham's Capriccio for String Quartet in D minor (Op.20), composed in 1905 and recorded for the first time by the Crystal Palace String Quartet

 - 21 May 2017: at the Eucharist Service in St Peter's Church in Dorchester (Dorset), the choir sang Rootham's anthem "The Lord is the portion of mine inheritance" Op.24